 Update: Thank you to everyone who attended one or more of our special design jams on augmented reality in September!
 It was great that so many of you could make it.
 Feel free to join our MCommunity list for updates on future design jams.

-As we are getting ready for the next semester, I wanted to announce here that I will again host weekly student design jams (or hackathons) in my research lab starting in September 2017.
+As we are getting ready for the next semester, I wanted to announce here that I will again host regular student design jams (or hackathons) in my research lab starting in September 2017.

 Previous hackathons revolved around voice-based assistants using Amazon Echo and Google Home, multi-modal interaction using Kinect and Leap Motion, and cross-device interfaces using the lab’s own technologies.
 For the next semester, there will be new design challenges around these same topics, but there will also be a new emphasis on augmented reality interfaces.

-The lab has recently obtained 4 Microsoft HoloLens devices that students will have access to and will be encouraged to use in their projects.
+The lab has recently obtained 2 Tango AR phones and 4 Microsoft HoloLens AR headsets that students will have access to and will be encouraged to use in projects.
 Again, we also have new technologies developed in the lab’s research, and my goal is to drive these technologies forward with the help of students and these hackathons.